iizotov/athena-federated-query-workshop/README.md

    Please note that all of the visualisations you've just generated are using Athena on top of the `s3.lineitems` table which is just a flat file on S3!

-   Feel free to stop or play with QuickSight or continue with the bonus task below.
+   Feel free to stop here or continue exploring QuickSight.
+Otherwise you can try the bonus task below.

-## [Bonus Task] Using Athena for data transformations
+## [Bonus Task] Using Athena for Data Transformations

 1. **BONUS TASK** Athena can also be used for basic EL(T) and writing data to S3.
 For example, notice that `s3.lineitem` is stored on S3 in a pipe-delimited format, which is inefficient for querying.
 Run `SHOW CREATE TABLE s3.lineitem;` in a new tab in Athena Query Editor and review the output.
 Notice that the table is defined as `EXTERNAL` and notice the serialisation format specified by `ROW FORMAT DELIMITED FIELDS TERMINATED BY '|'`.